-Censoring objects using Video Masks
+Censoring Objects in Video Using Video Masks

 Censor faces, license plates and other private or sensitive information